 The Great Aspirations Scholarship Program (GRASP) is a nonprofit charitable organization funded by school systems, foundations, businesses and individual donors that assists students and families obtaining funding for post secondary education.
 Their goal is to ensure that every student has an equal opportunity for continuing education after high school, regardless of financial or social circumstances.
 GRASP has advisors in every area high school in Hanover, Henrico, Chesterfield, Petersburg, New Kent, Hopewell, Powhatan, Charles City and most of Richmond City.
 Appointments are free and are available one day a week by appointment only.
 Please go to www.grasp4virginia.com for more information.

 Children’s Action Network and the Dave Thomas Foundation for Adoption have partnered to create a national scholarship program, Fostering a Future to benefit youth adopted from foster care.
-Applicants will be accepted between now and April 20, 2010.
 To download an application, please visit Children’s Action Network.

-The Orphan Foundation’s Casey Family Scholars Program offers 100 scholarships annually, ranging from $2,500 to $6,000, for young people under the age of 25 who have spent at least 12 months in foster care and were not adopted.
-Apply for this program through The Orphan Foundation.
+The Foster Care to Success – Casey Family Scholars Program offers 100 scholarships annually, ranging from $2,500 to $6,000, for young people under the age of 25 who have spent at least 12 months in foster care and were not adopted.
+Apply for this program through Foster Care to Success.